Three Summer Grilling Dry Rubs

 For this rub I wanted a dark mix that would hold up well on flavorful meats.
 You wouldn’t want to use this guy on light stuff like fish or chicken.

-Start with whole beans, a small piece of cinnamon and some cardamon seeds.
-You can use pods also, but I like the seeds.
+Start with whole beans, a small piece of cinnamon and some cardamon pods.
+(You can also use cardamon seeds.)

 Grind up these spices and then add in all your other spices to the mix.
 This rub has the most ingredients in it and the resulting flavors are pretty complicated.